annotation/text-fabric/codestyle/contributing.md

 * The TF-apps themselves.
 They are outside the this text-fabric repo, you find them under the same [organization](https://github.com/ammotation) as the repos whose names start with `-app`.

+## Paradigm

+Text-Fabric has parts that deal with long tables of data, especially the core part.
+Here we adopt a plain, iterative style for performance reasons.

+Parts that face the user directly, e.g. the top-level parts of an API are suitable for Object Oriented programming.
+We refrain from adding an OOP flavour all the way down to the smallest particles of data.

+However, in many cases we prefer Functional techniques to organise functionality: taking functions as arguments and delivering functions as results of other functions.

+In the Javascript parts we particularly are function-oriented.

 ## Style

 Programming the core requires ordinary Python programming and a bit of HTML + JQUERY + Javascript for the